saezlab/pypath/CONTRIBUTING.md

 We use single quotes unless there is any strong reason to use double.

+### Imports

+We group imports the following way:

+- Compatibility imports (e.g. `future.utils.iteritems`; not used any more)
+- Standard library imports
+- Typing imports
+- Imports from other third party dependencies (e.g. `numpy`)
+- Imports from `pypath` itself

+Between these sections we leave an empty line

 ## Logging

 `pypath` has its own session and log manager built in.
 A class either should